November 22, 2024

 • Check household devices to ensure battery compartments stay shut.

-• Choose children’s toys that have battery compartments that need a screwdriver or tool to open.
+• Choose children’s toys with battery compartments that need a screwdriver or tool to open.

 Prevent Vehicle Injuries

-Holiday parties can lead to an increased number of inebriated drivers on the road.
-The number of DUI related traffic stops increases by 33% on Christmas eve.
-Road injuries are the leading cause of preventable deaths and injuries to children in the U.S. The best way to keep children safe in car is to use the right car seat; correctly installed car seats can reduce the risk of death in an auto accident as much as 71%.
+Holiday parties can lead to more inebriated drivers on the road.
+The number of DUI-related traffic stops increases by 33% on Christmas Eve.
+Road injuries are the leading cause of preventable deaths and injuries to children in the U.S. The best way to keep children safe in a car is to use the right car seat; correctly installed car seats can reduce the risk of death in an auto accident by as much as 71%.

 Tips to prevent vehicle injuries